The Moon Looked On

 The Moon Looked On is the third studio album by Australian indie band, Clare Bowditch and the Feeding Set.
-It was released on 13 October 2007 via Capitol/EMI.
+It was released on 13 October 2007 by Capitol/EMI.
 It debuted and peaked at No. 29 on the ARIA Albums Chart.
 It was produced by Marty Brown, the group's drummer and Bowditch's husband.

-A limited edition 2× CD version was also released in 2007, the second disc, The Moon Looked On 2 – Campfire Versions, had all 12 tracks re-recorded by Bowditch as a solo artist.
+A limited-edition double CD version was also released in 2007.
+The second disc, The Moon Looked On 2 – Campfire Versions, had all 12 tracks re-recorded by Bowditch as a solo artist.

-At the ARIA Music Awards of 2008, the album was nominated for ARIA Award for Best Adult Contemporary Album while Bowditch was nominated for ARIA Award for Best Female Artist.
+At the ARIA Music Awards of 2008, the album was nominated for Best Adult Contemporary Album while Bowditch was nominated for Best Female Artist.